Calendar project planning in PowerPoint

 1. On the Insert tab, in the Illustrations group, choose the Shapes dropdown list:

 2. In the Shapes list, select the shape you want to use for the task.
 It can be:

 In this example, Arrow: Chevron was chosen:

-5. Change the format for every shape like you prefer:
+5. Change the format for every shape as you prefer:

 5.1.
 Right-click on the selected shape (or several selected shapes) you want to change and select the Format Shape... in the popup menu.